minetest-tools/update_translations/README.md

 This allows for old translations and comments to be reused with new lines where appropriate.
 This script doesn't attempt "fuzzy" matching of old strings to new, so even a single change of punctuation or spelling will put strings into the "not used anymore" section and require manual re-association with the new string.

+## PO files conversion

+This script will automatically convert `.po` files (from GNU gettext and the like) if they exist in the `locale/` directory and a corresponding `.tr` file *doesn't* exist.
+The .tr file that results will be reprocessed in later runs so any "no longer used" strings will be preserved.
+Note that "fuzzy" tags will be lost in this process.

 ## bash auto-completion

 When running on Linux to install `bash_completion` for `i18n`, you can run